mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 Since you’ve sent 0.1 BTC to a third party, your balance has decreased by 0.1 BTC plus the transaction fee of 0.0001 BTC.

 Congratulations!
-You’ve now mastered the basics of MMGen!
-To learn about some of MMGen’s more advanced features, continue reading.
+You’ve now mastered the basics of MMGen Wallet!
+To learn about some more advanced features, continue reading.

 ### <a id="a_af">Additional Features</a>

 #### <a id="a_ms">Using the mnemonic, seed and hexseed formats</a>

-Using your default wallet from the exercises above, generate a mnemonic:
+Using your default wallet from the exercises above, generate a mnemonic seed
+phrase:

 ```text
 $ mmgen-walletconv -o words